linnarsson-lab/shoji/README.md

     💡 If you get a security error (“FoundationDB-6.2.27.pkg” cannot be opened because it is from an unidentified developer) go to Settings → Security & Privacy → General and click on Open Anyway and then on Open (in the dialog).

     </aside>

-Next, in your terminal, install the shoji Python package:
+Next, in your terminal, install the foundationdb and shoji Python packages:

 ```
+$ pip install foundationdb
 $ git clone https://github.com/linnarsson-lab/shoji.git
 $ pip install -e shoji
 ```